GGN-2015/BLPLab/ch2-dialog/README.md

 2. call the function you want and redirect stderr into a temporary file
 3. get the return value of the function
-4. judge according to the content of tmpfile and the return value
+4. judge(e.g. case clause) according to the content of temporary file and the return value

 the usage of these three functions are described in detail in the comment of `my_dialog.sh`, and `my_dialog_test.sh` presents a usage demo for each of the functions.

-if you want to generate a manual from the comment of `my_dialog.sh`, we suggest you to use this command under current folder:
+if you want to generate a manual from the comment of `my_dialog.sh`, we suggest you use this command under current folder:

 ```bash
 grep "^#" my_dialog.sh | grep -v "^#!" | more